 For most of us, preparing for summer means buying a new swimsuit and booking a summer vacation.
-However, the truth is that besides the usual deep house cleaning, spring also makes for the best time to prepare your home for summer.
+However, the truth is that besides the usual deep house cleaning, it's time to prepare your home for summer.
 To help make your life easier during this season, we've compiled a list of what you need to do to prepare your house for the coming warm weather.
 Let's get started.

 1. Service Your AC Unit

 Nothing is worse than having your AC unit break down when summer is at its peak and most HVAC services are booked up.
-To prevent this from happening, take some time off in the spring to inspect your air conditioner and ensure it will keep your house cool for the next few months of summer.
+To prevent this from happening, inspect your air conditioner and ensure it will keep your house cool for the next few months of summer.

 First off, you need to replace the air conditioner's filter.
 Dirty and clogged filters will make your AC unit work extra hard, stay on longer, and rack up a higher energy bill.
 Hopefully you're already replacing the air and heating filters every eight to twelve weeks, depending on how much pet hair and dust is in your house.
-By changing your AC filter in the spring, you'll avoid entering summer with a dirty, old filter.
+By changing your AC filter, you'll avoid entering summer with a dirty, old filter.

 Second, you need to turn on your AC system to see how it cools the air in your house.
 If your unit doesn't kick on immediately, check the fuses or circuit breakers.
 If the problem persists, be sure to call in the professionals.
 Even if everything appears to work properly, it's equally important that you call in the professionals.
 Seasonal maintenance, including cleaning and inspection, are crucial when approaching hot weather.